 My M.S.
 Cybersecurity thesis was Achieving DOD CMMC Level 3 in an 8(a) Business.
 My thesis covered how a Small Business (SMB) can become compliant with the Department of Defense's new Cybersecurity Maturity Model Certification (CMMC), up to level 3.
 It covered only the technical controls, and not any managerial or operational controls, nor any policies.
 At this point, it is so drastically out of date to be most unusable.

 I hold several certifications in the field.
 I hold CISSP, CEH, and Security+.
 I also hold Network+.

 This blog is just a place for me to share ramblings on Cybersecurity and System Administration topics.
 I don't guarantee that I'm accurate on anything, I don't guarantee I'm the most knowledgeable guy you'll ever read from.
 There are people who know far more than me, and I'll defer almost anything to them unless I'm confident I'm right (although, who knows if I'll ever talk to them!), but hope I can impart some kind of knowledge through my ramblings.

 I don't plan to ever make money from this, so as of this moment I don't plan to introduce required paid subscriptions or limit content based on if you pay for it or not.
 I do have donation tiers if you're interested in just donating to help cover costs for running this blog and to just show the content is good, but I don't ever plan to make payments required.
 I'd rather just share what I do know to whoever is interested in reading.

-If you have comments on my posts, you can call me out on Twitter, LinkedIn, Discord, or anywhere else.
-You can message me directly on Keybase and tell me how wrong I was.
+If you have comments on my posts, you can call me out on Mastodon, LinkedIn, Discord, or anywhere else.
+You can message me directly on Matrix and tell me how wrong I was.
 I welcome people calling me out on things I am wrong about.
 I prefer it be done politely, but it is what it is.
-You can reach out using any method on my Contact or Discord page.
+You can reach out using any method on my Contact page.